ArchismanKarmakar/business-website-diversion2021/README.md

 # The Royal MERN

-#### The Royal Bengal is a modern Hotel Suite.
-RBH is regularly voted amongst the best employers in Asia in the hospitality sector.
+#### The Royal MERN is a modern Hotel Suite website.
+The Royal Bengal is regularly voted amongst the best employers in Asia in the hospitality sector.
 It has a franchise agreement to operate most of its hotels as part of The Luxury Collection of Marriott International.
 So, we need to create a business ready website for the RBH team and we are calling it the Royal MERN.
 It will be good practice of MERN stack.
 So, let's jump into the project!

 # MERN STACK HOTEL WEBSITE MAKING ```Diversion 2021-22```